yvonne-ryan/stats220/index.md

 </h3>

 <p align="center">
      Welcome to my STATS 220 Assignment 1! <br /> <br /> Below is the meme I've created!
-The inspiration for this meme comes from my role in helping to run a small lawn-mowing and garden maintenance business in Tauranga! <span>:deciduous_tree:</span>
+The inspiration for this meme comes from my role in helping to run a small lawn-mowing and garden maintenance business in Tauranga! <br />
+  <span>:deciduous_tree:</span>
 </p>

 <p img align="center">